10+ Awesome Things to Do in Munduk, Bali

 If you’re looking for budget accommodation with impressive views, you’ve come to the right place.

-I stayed at Maliana Homestay which is located in the middle of Munduk village with gorgeous views.
-This budget accommodation option comes with a delicious breakfast, hot showers and the owners are very kind and helpful.
+I stayed at Maliana Homestay, which is located in the middle of Munduk village with gorgeous views.
+This budget accommodation option comes with a delicious breakfast, and hot showers, and the owners are very kind and helpful.

-Here are few alternatives that would suit any budget:
+Here are a few alternatives that would suit any budget:

 All of the below warungs offer unspoiled views of hills and valleys, along with some of the most delicious food I’ve eaten in Bali.